Highest Paying Jobs For Social People

 Nurse practitioners are registered nurses who have additional education, experience, and responsibilities.
 In addition to performing more standard nursing duties, they also order and interpret diagnostic tests, perform in-office procedures, prescribe medications, and more.
 These additional tasks allow them to work intimately with their patients, so having strong social skills is a major asset.

-A nurse practitioner is a registered nurse that has additional education and experience.
+A nurse practitioner (NP) is an advanced practice registered nurse (APRN) who has acquired additional education and training beyond the requirements of a registered nurse.

 6. Physician Assistant